BeanGreen247/Youtube-Download-Script/README.md

 ```
 wget https://raw.githubusercontent.com/BeanGreen247/Youtube-Download-Script/master/youtubetomp3mp4.sh
 ```
-in `--cookies-from-browser firefox` chagne `firefox` to your pefered browser
+in `--cookies-from-browser chrome` chagne `chrome` to your pefered browser

 make sure that you are logged into google, youtube and youtube music in your defined browser